dnyandeepc16/Object-Detection-Demo/README.md

 # Object-Detection-Demo
-## Detection of multiple objects in a Image or Video.
+## Detection of multiple objects in an Image or a Video.